sdc-china/IDA-doc/_posts/2018-01-15-bpm-command tuorial.md

-* startSQLQuery
+### startSQLQuery

-You can add a startSQLQuery bpm command in your test case.You need to provide sql,jndi datasource,max row(optional) field value in the below window
+  1.You can add a startSQLQuery bpm command in your test case.You need to provide sql,jndi datasource,max row(optional) field value in the below window

   ![][startsqlquery]

-After you run the hub,you can see the report section with sql trace result.
+  2.After you run the hub,you can see the report section with sql trace result.

   ![][sqlresult]

 [sqlresult]: ../images/command/sqlresult.png